ready-io/app.js/README.md

 ### Deployment

-after build and upload files to the server, start the app using a docker container
+After build and upload files to the server, start the app using docker and docker-compose with

 ```bash
 cmd/start
 ```

-stop container
+to stop it use

 ```bash
 cmd/stop